sergiocorreia/reghdfe/Readme.md

 It extends the algorithm of *reg2hdfe* (by Paulo Guimaraes and Pedro Portugal) in several aspects, **drastically speeding it up**, as well as **generalizing** it to any number of sets of fixed effects, slope interactions, multicore, etc.

-It's objectives are similar to the *lfe* package in R by Simen Gaure, and to several precursor Stata packages, such as *a2reg* by Amine Quazad
+It's objectives are similar to the *lfe* package in R by Simen Gaure, and to several precursor Stata packages, such as *a2reg* by Amine Quazad.

 ## Features